cumulusclips/languages/README.md

 ## Contributing

-If you have edits to or additional language files please submit a pull request via GitHub to this repo and our team will review and merge it in.
+To contribute simply fork the repository, make your changes, and submit a pull request.

+Please be very clear on your commit messages and pull request, empty or vague pull request messages may be rejected without reason.

+Only submit one change (bug fix, new feature, etc.) per request.
+This makes it easier for our team to review and merge in your changes.

 ## Support